kevin-hartwig/Robot_Supervisor/README.md

 6. Type "quit" at any time to go back to the main menu.

-7. Press "ESC" to quit program.
+7. Press "ESC" to exit from the main menu.

 ###Related Project Repositories:
  + [Project Documentation](https://github.com/oovi77/Robot-Documentation-)